Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: METHODOLOGIES

 When processing high-dimensional visual inputs, reducing the complexity to a more compact and meaningful representation is essential for efficient decision making in reinforcement learning.
 In traditional approaches, encoding RGB vision inputs using techniques like Variational Autoencoders (VAE) \cite{kingma2013auto} or other similar methods often results in embeddings that, while compact, lack interpretability and structured geometric information.
 These embeddings may obscure critical spatial relationships necessary for precise decision-making in complex environments.
 To address this, we preprocess the RGB images via semantic segmentation to extract a water mask, which focuses the model’s attention on the most relevant environmental semantic features.
 Subsequently, we apply patchification to the water mask according to some threshold criterion like grid whose portion of water pixels exceeds $50\%$ is deemed as a water patch, reducing it to a coarser, yet spatially meaningful, representation (Figure \ref{fig:patchified}).
 This approach ensures that the downstream RL model receives input that retains the essential geometric and contextual structure of the scene, improving both the interpretability and the efficiency of the learning process.

 To further improve spatial consistency, our method employs a geometrically constrained semantic dynamics model (SDM), where a neural network estimates the homography between consecutive semantic observations.
 This approach assumes that a significant portion of pixels in the image represents a flat surface (e.g., water) in the 3D environment, allowing the homography to approximate the geometric transformation between frames effectively.
 Additionally, the model assumes that most objects in the scene are static, which helps simplify the estimation process.
 By preserving the spatial transformations under these assumptions, our method enables the RL model to better capture short-term dynamic changes in the environment.
-By integrating this structured approach, we provide a more semantically rich and geometrically coherent input to the RL model, which enhances not only the effectiveness of learning and planning but also contributes to safer decision-making by improving the predictability of future states and ensuring consistency in sequential observations.

 The transition of first person view (semantic) images can be modeled as a $3 \times 3$ homography transformation matrix $H$ that linearly maps one homogeneous pixel coordinate $x = \left(u, v, 1 \right)^T$ to another $x' = \left(u', v', 1 \right)$,